Probabilistic Modeling of Latent Agentic Substructures in Deep Neural Networks: Introduction

+We note that this modeling setup automatically confers many additional benefits.
+As many modern neural architectures use a linear regressor in the final layer followed by softmax, any additive decomposition of the logits (e.g., ensembles~\citep{HansenSalamon1990Ensembles,Lakshminarayanan2017DeepEnsembles}, products of experts~\citep{Hinton02,Tresp2000BCM}, multi-head architectures~\citep{Vaswani2017,Devlin2019BERT,Radford2018}) corresponds exactly to logarithmic pooling, which is precisely the regime our theory analyzes.
+Our framework applies whenever a classifier-like neural network ends in a linear logit layer and softmax, which covers the vast majority of neural models used in machine learning.
+Coincidentally, we note that the modeling setup of $\log P$ as agent utility is consistent with the usage of log-likelihood in proper scoring rules and probabilistic forecasting~\citep{Good1952RationalDecisions,GneitingRaftery07,Raftery2005BMA,BrockerSmith2007Proper} and in active-inference-style formulations where agents minimize surprise or variational free energy~\citep{Friston2010FEP,Friston2017Process,ParrFriston2019GFE}.

-\paragraph{Contributions.} In light of this context, we summarize our contributions as follows: \begin{itemize} \item \textbf{Formalization of compositional agency:} We propose a novel framework for analyzing stability and internal coherence in neural agents. \item \textbf{Sharp possibility frontier:} We prove strict unanimity is impossible for binary outcome spaces and under linear pooling, but possible for $|\mathcal O|\ge 3$ under logarithmic pooling. \item \textbf{Recursive and robustness properties:} We establish cloning invariance, continuity, and openness of strictly unanimous decomposability, yielding a principled foundation for multi-agent composition for neural models. \item \textbf{Limits of local perturbations:} We show that small tilts around a fixed pool cannot achieve strict unanimity, ruling out trivial duplication as a path to compositionality. \item \textbf{Safety-relevant alignment principle:} We formalize the Waluigi effect using our framework, and prove that manifest--then--suppress strictly outperforms direct suppression, illuminating alignment challenges in large AI systems. \end{itemize}
+\paragraph{Contributions.} In light of this context, we summarize our contributions as follows: \begin{itemize} \item \textbf{Formalization of compositional agency:} We propose a novel framework for analyzing stability and internal coherence in neural agents. \item \textbf{Sharp possibility frontier:} We prove strict unanimity is impossible for binary outcome spaces and under linear pooling, but possible for $|\mathcal O|\ge 3$ under logarithmic pooling. \item \textbf{Recursive and robustness properties:} We establish cloning invariance, continuity, and openness of strictly unanimous decomposability, yielding a principled foundation for multi-agent composition for neural models. \item \textbf{Limits of local perturbations:} We show that small tilts around a fixed pool cannot achieve strict unanimity, ruling out trivial duplication as a path to compositionality. \item \textbf{Incompatibility phenomena and non-existence results:} We show that even under logarithmic pooling, there exist constructable collections of non-uniform agents for which \emph{no} choice of positive weights yields strict unanimous improvement, delineating fundamental incompatibilities among certain subagents. \item \textbf{Safety-relevant alignment principle:} We formalize the Waluigi effect using our framework, and prove that manifest--then--suppress strictly outperforms direct suppression, illuminating alignment challenges in large AI systems. \end{itemize}